Kahyn9532/Draconic-monifactory/README.md

 These scripts will feature a changement in the recipes of most draconic evolution items making them more difficult to achieve.(and more greggy ;) )

-I plan on making it an official optional compat when the project will be entirely finished.
+I might make it an official optional compat when the project will be entirely finished.

 Don't hesitate to open a new issue if there is one or to make a suggestion for the project.